legendu-net/blog/misc/content/2018-09-18-socks-proxy-to-http-proxy.markdown

 Polipo is a tool that can convert a socks proxy to a HTTP proxy.
 However this might not be needed as many tools directly accepts a socks proxy as a HTTP/HTTPS proxy.
+For example,
+if you have a socks5 proxy at `localhost:1080`, you can pass `socks5://localhost:1080` to tools that require a HTTP/HTTPS proxy.

 ```Bash
 # install polipo